 If he is convicted, Sheeran faces a maximum sentence of 20 years in federal prison and a possible fine of up to $1 million.

 Sheeran worked as a deputy prosecuting attorney in Pierce County for over 20 years and then joined Puget Law Group as a defense attorney.
-However, he is no longer listed on the law group’s website.
+Casey Arbenz, managing partner at Puget Law Group, said the firm accepted Sheeran's resignation and he is no longer affiliated with the practice.

 Sheeran also represented Pierce County Sheriff Ed Troyer, who was charged with false reporting and for making a false or misleading statement to a public servant after he allegedly claimed on an officer line to 911 dispatch that Sedrick Altheimer, a Black newspaper carrier, threatened to kill him in January 2021.